-Synology has recently released PHP 7.2.13 but did not release the PHP 7.3.3 version.
-As far as we know, the PHP 7.3.3 version is the latest version released by the PHP team.
+Synology has recently released PHP 7.2.13 but did not release the PHP 7.3.8 version.
+As far as we know, the PHP 7.3.8 version is the latest version released by the PHP team.
 Synology Nas is a small but powerful WebHosting box but without the updated packages, it will not perform well.
+Is PHP 7.3 faster than PHP 7.2?
+Yes, PHP 7.3 is faster than PHP 7.2 by 10% and all benchmarks agree with this.
 Synology releases updates to third-party packages so slowly.
 We have been observing a certain lack of interest on the part of Synology in updating their packages.
 Today I will issue a ticket to Synology asking for information on the release date of PHP 7.3.2 and the operator’s answer will be included in this article as soon as I receive it.
 I will be updating this article regularly regarding all rumors about PHP 7.3.X and Synology updates.
 Below are screenshots of the ticket I opened with the Synology technical support team and their replies.
 “IMPACT” is my nickname in the ticket.
+Synology UPDATE – PHP 7.3.7 WAS RELEASED TODAY 20 AUGUST 2019

 After I finally got an answer from the Synology technical support team, I have to say it was unexpected.
 The support agent handling my ticket was unprepared, to say the least.
 On the one hand, he confused the PHP versions and gave me an incorrect piece of information.
 He also used the term ‘integrated’ to refer to PHP which, according to his choice of words, is meant to be ‘integrated’ in the operating system.
 In reality, PHP is a 3rd party package that Synology users install by themselves once it’s released by Synology and there is no need for ‘integration’.
 On the other hand, I was baffled to find out that the Synology technical support team is not given a heads up about release dates of important packages, except fairly shortly before their actual release.
 Given this choice of policy, the technical support agent could not offer me any real information about the release of PHP 7.3.3.
 To me, this lack of communication between the developers team and support team is puzzling.